What was your coming out experience like?

 Jake posts THE cutest photos of her family life with Karin and little Bryan on her Instagram.

 Rafael Leick from Viaja Bi!

 I am from Brazil, which for the past 20 or so years was often at the forefront of LGBTQ rights in South America, which culminated with us passing gay marriage in 2013.
 It was against this backdrop I came out.
-It took me a while to understand these feelings and even more time to come to terms with my sexuality.
+It took me a while to understand these feelings and even more time to come to terms with me being gay.
 Back in 2005, I went with a friend of mine to a gay club for my first time.
 I enjoyed it so much that it was like this huge revelation – I am gay!
 This was the hardest part – coming out to myself.

 Soon after that I told my sister, who took it very well.
 Then, mom.
 She was very cool so I thought I would have no problem, but for 6 hard months, she barely looked me into the eyes.
 Now, she is totally over it.
 Half a year later, I decided to tell dad… on Father's Day!
 I've always had quite a tough relationship with my father and used this as a test – to see if we were going to improve our relationship or break apart for good.
 His reaction?
 He said that whilst he didn't agree with homosexuality, I am still his son so he was there for me no matter what.
-We actually became really good friends and our relationship massively improved…until the extremely homophobic Jair Bolsonaro was elected as President of Brazil in 2018 and destroyed everything!
+We actually became really good friends and our relationship massively improved…until the extremely conservative Jair Bolsonaro was elected as President of Brazil in 2018 and destroyed everything!